 TGbe editor: Please change the definition below as follows [#MAC Fix 5]:

-single link/radio non-access-point (non-AP) multi-link device (MLD): A non-AP MLD that supports operation on more than one link but receives or transmits frames only on one link at a time.
+single radio non-access-point (non-AP) multi-link device (MLD): A non-AP MLD that supports operation on more than one link but receives or transmits frames only on one link at a time.

-Editor’s Note: Per the authors of 20/1291r12, the name of the definition “single link/radio non-AP MLD” is TBD.

-DISCUSSION FOR MAC-FIX 6:
+[#MAC Fix 5]DISCUSSION FOR MAC-FIX 6:

 These are placeholder subclauses that were added by the Editor, for which there was no submission to populate them.
 Proposed change is to remove them from the current draft given that they don’t have any spec text.